csimon-web/argent-bank-backend/README.md

 For some of the dynamic features, like toggling user editing, there is a mock-up for it in `/designs/wireframes/edit-user-name.png`.

-And for the API model that you will be proposing for transactitons, the wireframe can be found in `/designs/wireframes/transactions.png`.
+And for the API model that you will be proposing for transactions, the wireframe can be found in `/designs/wireframes/transactions.png`.